 Earn some extra money as well as saving money on food

-These tips are a great way to save money on food.
-Why not earn some extra money as well?
-This way you can enjoy all the foods you love even when costs increase.
-There are a lot of side hustles out there.
-One of the easiest and quickest is earning gift cards and PayPal cash by taking our surveys through LifePoints.
+The tips from LifePoints members are a great way for you to save money on food.
+If you’re finding you’re getting great savings on food, why not put that little extra money into your bank account?
+There are a lot of side hustles out there too to get some extra cash.
+One of the easiest and quickest will always be earning gift cards and PayPal cash by taking surveys through LifePoints.

-You can take our surveys on any device, including on the LifePoints app from wherever you want.
-You simply sign up, take part in our surveys and share yohave your voice heard on the latest products or trends, get paid rewards points that you can swap for rewards.”
+You can take our surveys on phone, tablet, or PC, including on the LifePoints app from wherever you want.
+You simply sign up, take some surveys to have your voice heard on everyday products and services and get points that you can swap for your choice of reward.

-Watch out for more LifePoints articles on how to save money during the cost-of-living crisis.
+Come back again soon for more LifePoints articles on how to save money while inflation is high.

 Have your voice heard with LifePoints today